 Best everyday earn rate: Chase Freedom Unlimited

 This card earns 1.5 Ultimate Rewards points per dollar on all purchases.
-There are no bonus categories.
 To compare, the earn rate on our other Ultimate Rewards earning cards is 1 point per dollar on all non-category bonus spending.
 Another important thing to point out: there is no annual fee on this card!

 Again, I only recommend this card if you also have one of the three cards that earns transferable Chase Ultimate Rewards (Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred).
 Click here for more details.